Polygon (MATIC) jumps ahead as the race for Layer-2 adoption picks up By Cointelegraph - Up News Info

 Polygon (MATIC) jumps ahead as the race for Layer-2 adoption picks up

-Recently layer 1 solutions like the Solana (SOL) and Cosmos (ATOM) have grown in prominence thanks to each network’s faster transaction times and lower fees when compared to the network.
-An even greater focus has fallen on layer 2 solutions that can help Ethereum keep up with the competition as it continues its process of switching to proof-of-stake.
+Recently, layer-one solutions like Solana and Cosmos have grown in prominence thanks to each network’s faster transaction times and lower fees when compared with the network.
+An even greater focus has fallen on layer-two solutions that can help Ethereum keep up with the competition as it continues its process of switching to proof-of-stake.

-One project that has seen a steady rise in user activity and transactions over the past 2 months is Polygon (MATIC), a platform for Ethereum scaling and infrastructure development.
+One project that has seen a steady rise in user activity and transactions over the past two months is Polygon, a platform for Ethereum scaling and infrastructure development.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.